- Education and Science»

 A Wish Tree is an individual tree that is used as an object of wishes and offerings.
 These trees are identified as possessing a special religious or spiritual value.
 By tradition, believers make offerings in order to gain from that nature spirit, saint, or goddess, the fulfillment of a wish.

-I have created a virtual Squidoo Wish Tree.
+I have created a virtual Wish Tree for my readers.
 Make your wish and I will add it to the tree.
 You can find it towards the end of the page.

 Types of Wishing Trees